waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

  $ osm3s_query --progress --rules <$RULES_DIR/areas.osm3s
 ```

-Because of this new understanding to me, I have changed the loop counter from 100 down to 2.
-Yes 2 instead of 1 just in case I am wrong.
+Because of this new understanding to me, I have changed the loop counter from 100 down to 10.
+Yes 2 then back to 10 now!
 I should point out that area creation has changed a lot since I have started using overpass.

 The area creation produces more files in your database with "area*" names, mine added nine of them.
 The